Log Cabin Adventures

 Cutting Your Own Logs

-It took my dad and me several hours to cut down all the trees.
-Out of thirty trees we had four hang up in other trees and two or three split.
-The hang ups were in an area where the trees are very dense.
 After a week and a storm, they fell.
 The other splits were my fault.
 My saw was not big or fast enough.
 I lost some nice straight logs that day.
 I had some trees that were infested with carpenter ants.
 Needless to say I was not a happy camper.
 You may want to pick three or four extra trees for these type situations.

 Once you have all your trees on the ground you have to take inventory of your log cabin construction project.
 Now is the time of truth where you see how straight and long these logs really are.
-Go through with a 50’ tape measure and a hatchet for marking.
-I built my cabin 17’ x 22’.
-I needed logs at least 22’6” and 17’6”.
-The extra 6” was added for grace and could be trimmed as needed.
-I found it was a mistake to cut my logs right at the desired length.
+You have to carefully plan out where each log will be used in the log cabin contruction.

-Now carefully plan out where each log will be used in the log cabin contruction.
 Keep your four biggest diameter and length logs for sills and top plates.
 These four logs should be straight and solid.
 Remember to cut the top plate logs at least two feet longer than the other logs for the front and back.
 These are longer to support your gable end support logs.
+The number of doors and windows will also determine how many full length logs are needed.

 Often you may be able to get two logs from one tree.
 If you need a 20’ log and the straight area of the tree is 30’, you now have one of your long logs and a smaller log for near a window.
 Just as the rest of log cabin construction, log choice is common sense.